zack-bitcoin/amoveo/docs/other_blockchains/zano.md

 Here is the Zano white paper: https://zano.org/downloads/zano_wp.pdf

 The Zano white paper is very high quality documentation.
 Possibly the best white paper of any blockchain project I have looked at.
+The graphs are great, the explanations are clear.
 Accurately communicating your work is critical for others to be able to review it and give helpful advice.
 This is where Zano shines.

 Here is a general proof that PoW/PoS hybrid protocols are impossible: https://github.com/zack-bitcoin/amoveo/blob/master/docs/other_blockchains/pow_pos_hybrid.md